SYLLABUS FOR WCC ASTR&100 Introduction to Astronomy Fall 2010

 4. Read the material, answer the discussion questions, and work on the quiz.
 If you have questions about the assignments, ask about them in class

-5. On Friday/Saturday/Sunday, go back to the assignments page for the week, locate the link to my discussion question responses, compare your responses with mine, and perform your self-assessment according to the directions on my responses page.
+5. On Monday in class you will compare your responses with mine, and perform your self-assessment according to the directions on my responses page.

-6. On the start date for the next week, turn in your self-assessed discussion questions and the weekly quiz.
+6. On the start date for the next week, turn in your self-assessed discussion questions and the weekly homework.

 7. Before the start date of a week, I highly recommend you at least skim the reading material for that week.